Villiger at St Josephs University

 General Stuff:

-Speed is fine but clarity is essential.
-Even if I have a speech doc, you'd do best to slow down on tags and analytics.
+I'm good with speed and will say clear if I am not.
+That said, even if I have a speech doc, you'd do best to slow down on tags and analytics.
 Your speaks will be a reflection of your strategic choices, overall decorum, and how clean your speeches are.

 Evidence (PF):